hschwentner/hschwentner.io/docs/domain-driven-refactorings/strategic/carve-bounded-context-out-of-monolith.md

+---
-# Carve Bounded Context out of Monolith
+title: Carve Bounded Context out of Monolith
+---

 *Alternative to [Implement Bounded Context from Scratch](implement-bounded-context-from-scratch)*